Aasna-S/research-administration-analytics-/README.md

 * date inconsistencies
 * status mapping issues

-The final `fact_research_activity.csv` contains the standardized records prepared for reporting after those issues are resolved.
+The reconciliation process identifies and categorizes these exceptions so they can be reviewed before the data is used for reporting.
+The resulting `fact_research_activity.csv` provides the standardized reporting dataset used by the Tableau dashboards.

 ## Tableau Dashboard